homanchou/xr/book/build-your-own-webvr-site.md

 {event: "user_left", payload: {user_id: "tom"}}
 ```

-The Phoenix Presence is helping us tracking joins and leaves and we even get the current list of users in a room, but we're missing positions and rotations and also the format of the messages is not to our liking.

 ### Phoenix Presence handle_metas Callback

 It turns out that we can add a callback to our `channels/presence.ex` that will get triggered everytime someone joins or leaves the room.
 From that callback we could shape the kind of event that we want.
-For now let's broadcast messages to all connected users of the room using a broadcast.
-Since we're not broadcasting from within the channel we're using a slightly different api `XrWeb.Endpoint.broadcast`.

 ```elixir
 @doc """